-According to several sources such as salary.com, comparably.com, and indeed.com, corrective exercise specialists net an annual average income ranging between $40k to $50k.
+According to several sources such as salary.com, comparably.com, and indeed.com, corrective exercise specialists net an annual average income between $40k to $50k.

-You would think with such a specialist focus, there would be a much higher value premium.
+With such a specialist focus, there would be a much higher value premium.

-The problem isn’t the value of the service, it’s all about supply and demand, which brings us to our next con.
+The problem isn’t the value of the service; it’s all about supply and demand, which brings us to our next con.

 Relatively Low Demand